 The Trust manages landfill community fund credits raised through the land-filling of municipal waste from both Stirling and Clackmannanshire Councils and in the past successful projects have included improvements to play areas, community halls, historic and religious buildings and local woodlands.
 Projects aimed at conserving or improving native biodiversity have also received support.

-The Trust meets three time a year and the deadline dates for 2019 are 11th February, 29th April and 07th October
+The Trust meets three time a year and the deadline dates for 2019 are 11th February, 29th April and 7th October.
+It is keen to consider applications from any community or not-for-profit groups.

 This grant offers financial help to young people aged 16-25 who live, work or are educated in the Stirling Council area.
 Up to £250 is available to help young people who are moving into their first tenancy or at risk of becoming homeless.